 IUCN Red List: NE - Not Evaluated or not listed

-The Clown Barb has a torpedo shaped body and its tail is forked.
-It has only one dorsal fin.
+The Clown Barb has a torpedo-shaped body, a forked tail, and only one dorsal fin.
 Lacking an adipose fin, a second dorsal fin to the rear of the first, is a characteristic of all the Cyprinid fishes.
-This is a good sized fish reaching a length of up to 6 inches (15 cm) in the wild, though they generally only reach about 4 inches (10 cm) in the aquarium.
+This good-sized fish reaches a length of up to 6 inches (15 cm) in the wild, though they generally only reach about 4 inches (10 cm) in the aquarium.
 They have a lifespan of 4 to 8 years with proper care.

-They sport a body color pattern that is true to their name, the Clown Barb.
-It is orangish brown on its upper body, orangish red on the sides, and has a yellow to whitish belly.
-Overall this combination gives it a reddish gold sheen.
-Then there are several (usually about four) dark spotted band type markings on the sides.
+This fish sports a body color pattern that is true to its name.
+The Clown Barb is an orangish brown on its upper body and orangish red on its sides with a yellow to whitish belly.
+Overall, this combination gives it a reddish gold sheen.
+Several (usually about four) dark, spotted band-type markings adorn its sides.
 It has red fins and sometimes a touch of red in the iris of the eye.
 All of these elements give this fish a rather 'clownish' appearance.

-Lifespan: 8 years - Their have an average lifespan of between 4 - 8 years.
+Lifespan: 8 years - They have an average lifespan of between 4 and 8 years.

 Fish Keeping Difficulty

-Clown Barbs are hardy durable fish, but they are suggested for an aquarium keeper with some experience.
-They require an aquarium that is at least 25 gallons or more and warmer water than most typical tropical fish.
-Although they are considered to be a good community fish they can get nippy, and may even snack on smaller species.
+Clown Barbs are hardy, durable fish, but they are suggested for an aquarium keeper with some experience.
+They require an aquarium that is at least 25 gallons or more and warmer water than most tropical fish.
+Although they are considered to be a good community fish, they can get nippy and may even snack on smaller species.